-The Board may grant a Petition for Review when the AJ's decision is not based on substantial evidence.
-The Court in Baumgartner v.
-Police and Firemen's Retirement and Relief Board, 527 A.2d 313 (D.C.
+Board, 527 A.2d 313 (D.C.
 1987), found that if administrative findings are supported by substantial evidence, then it must be accepted even if there is substantial evidence in the record to support a contrary finding.
-Substantial evidence is defined as evidence that a reasonable mind could accept as adequate to support a conclusion.21 After reviewing the record, this Board believes that the AJ's rulings were based on substantial evidence.
+Substantial evidence is defined as evidence that a reasonable mind could accept as adequate to support a conclusion.18 After reviewing the record, this Board believes that the AJ's rulings were based on substantial evidence.